AndrewIjano/gel-max-sat/README.md

 ```

 ### Example
-This is the experiment behaviour for the default configuration:
+This is the plot of an experiment using default configuration:

 ![](./data/plots/m11-M200-s1-n60-p10-t100-r3.png)